-Lake Mývatn is the fourth largest nature lake in Iceland.
+Lake Mývatn is the fourth largest natural lake in Iceland.
 You cannot pass by the lake with your rental motorhome without going to Myvatn Nature Baths, which offer a bathing lagoon, steam baths and massage services.
-The lake region itself is mesmerizingly beautiful, with its blue waters.
+The lake region itself, with its blue waters, is mesmerizingly beautiful.

-The distance between the lagoon and Þingeyjarsveit is about 40 kilometers and Þingeyjarsveit and Akureyri about 100 kilometers.
+The distance between the lagoon and Þingeyjarsveit is about 40 kilometers, whereas Þingeyjarsveit and Akureyri are about 100 kilometers away.

 DAY 8 Seals in Húnaþing vestra

 The distance between Akureyri and Húnaþing vestra is about 200 kilometers.

 When you reach Húnaþing vestra, pay a visit to the Icelandic Seal Center in Hvammstangi.
 In the center, you will get acquainted with the different species of seals and their habitats.
 Besides seals, you will also get information about other fauna that inhabits the island.
 Once you know the seals, you can go and see them in the region’s waters.

 DAY 9 Local markets and authentic Icelandic products